 Drought Stress:

 In many parts of the world, water is swiftly turning into an economically scarce resource.
-Commercial vegetable production requires ongoing development of irrigation practices because to the rising rivalry for water among agricultural, industrial, and urban customers.
+Commercial vegetable production requires ongoing development of irrigation practices because ofthe rising rivalry for water among agricultural, industrial, and urban customers.
 Grafting high-yielding genotypes onto rootstocks that can lessen the effects of water stress on the shoot is one strategy to decrease production losses and enhance water usage efficiency during drought circumstances (Satisha et al., 2007).
 When grown under conditions of deficit watering, mini-watermelons that were grafted onto a commercial rootstock (PS 1313 Cucurbita maxima × Cucurbita moschata) demonstrated a more than 60% higher marketable yield than un-grafted melons (Rouphael et al., 2008).
 A higher N, K, and Mg concentration in the leaves, as well as increased CO2 absorption, were indicators of improved water and nutrient uptake, which contributed to the higher marketable output observed with grafting.
 In another study conducted on tomatoes, it was reported that grafting improved drought tolerance by enhancing photosynthetic capacity and also reduced the ROS accumulation (Zhang et al., 2019).

 Flood or Water lodging stress: